epoz/drukkers/README.md

-# drukkers

-Printers and Publishers from the Early Modern Period
+# Printers and Publishers from the Early Modern Period

 Data is being worked on at [this Google drive Spreadsheet](https://docs.google.com/spreadsheets/d/1MMBS0HXemRLqBYbdymyXvv4kxgEfIu6zh7flDMZaCpc/edit?usp=sharing)